KCreate/charly-lang/index.md

 3. Recompile & reinstall the interpreter

-4. Link against the method inside your charly program like this:
+4. Link against the method inside your Charly program like this:

 ```javascript
 const mymethod = __internal__method("mymethod")